yyle88/gormcngen/README.md

 Like `MyBatis Plus` in the Java ecosystem, which allows developers to dynamically retrieve column names using expressions like `Example::getName`.

-Like `SQLAlchemy` in the Python ecosystem, which allows developers to access column names using a `cls` function, like `Example.name`.
+Like `SQLAlchemy` in the Python ecosystem, which allows developers to access column names using a `class` function, like `Example.name`.

 `gormcngen` also brings **type-safe** column referencing to Go models.